TheEquus/equus-site/content/posts/csaw2021-serial/index.md

 S|5|03|---|000C|F0

 Now to analyse what each record means.
 Thankfully it's quite simple:
-- `S5` we can just ignore, since it only tells us how many S1/2/3 records there are (those records are actual data records).
+- `S5` we can just ignore, since it only tells us how many S1/2/3 records there are (basically number of data records).
 - As mentioned above, `S1` and `S2` are data records, the only difference is that S2's address size is 6 bytes.
 - `S0` is very helpful, as they're header records.
 It tells us information about each block.
 Given that each S0 record's data field looks very ASCII like, let's decode:
   - Block 1: `Local Key`